thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 **Possible Reason**: `arm-none-eabi-gdb` works best with DWARF debug information of standard version 5.

 **Solution**: Make sure to build your application ELF file with DWARF version 5 debug information.
 Please refer to your toolchain's user reference manual.
-This may require updates to all build tools like compiler and assembler.
+This may require updates to all build tools, like the compiler and assembler.
-For example use `-gdwarf-5` for `armclang`.
+For example, use `-gdwarf-5` for `armclang`.

 ### Broken debug illusion